 Even on the AI front, there exist playbooks that can be run, algorithms that exist, if the data is in place.
 Any experienced AI hand will attest that 70% to 80% of the job is cleaning up and normalizing data.
 If that part of the job is already done, then the path to getting granular, value-added, non-intuitive takeaways, the best kind, is clear.

 For these things, there exist a host of high-quality canned applications, such as Tableau and Thoughtspot, that can add a lot of value.
 It’s usually the case that a company should build out a dedicated data warehouse that can function in parallel with its operations, serving as a separate feedstock for analytic and data engines.
 This is, again, a fairly straight-forward process once the data exists in a clean format across all instances at the company.

 This task breaks down into three parts: pattern recognition, prescriptive planning, and execution, plus a dose of QA.

 Even the prickliest problems concerning a disconnect between a company’s operations and its technology systems can be diagnosed fairly quickly, with a solution prescribed in a matter of weeks.
 This is all the more possible when the prescriber has witnessed, documented and helped fix similar situations.

 For instance, a company experiencing problems connecting real-time production data to an ERP might find the challenge daunting.
-But others have seen this kind of challenge many times, and have the right experience to help construct a prescriptive plan to address and upgrade the company’s operations with technology.
+However others have seen this kind of challenge many times and have the right experience to help construct a prescriptive plan to address and upgrade the company’s operations with technology.